WhoshouldIsee Tracks

 Lab Operator, Stephen, dilutes an odour sample

-While olfactometers are critical to our work as odour consultants, they are also widely used in other fields, including psychology, neuroscience, medical research and product testing.
+While olfactometers are critical to environmental odour assessment, they are also used in psychology, neuroscience, medical research and product development.

 Possible health effects of exposure to hydrogen sulphide